See what East Gippsland Shire Council is doing to manage the local environment.

 - Developed a “landbank” of high quality native vegetation to be used as an offset for Council projects (e.g. new bridges, roads)

-- Have been successful in securing $1.7 million dollars to address the biggest carbon emitting sites within Council operations - called the Bright Futures project
+- Implemented a competitive grant of $1.7 million dollars to address the biggest carbon emitting sites within Council operations - called the Bright Futures project

 - Various climate change adaptation projects - to plan and adapt for a future of climate change